upcliujie/mesa/docs/ci/LAVA.rst

 boards booting.

 Once you can boot your board using a custom job definition, it's time to connect Mesa CI to it.
-Install gitlab-runner and register as a shared runner (you'll need a GitLab admin for help with this).
+Install :program:`gitlab-runner` and register as a shared runner (you'll need a GitLab admin for help with this).
 The runner *must* have a tag (like "mesa-ci-x86-64-lava-rk3399-gru-kevin") to restrict the jobs it takes or it will grab random jobs from tasks across ``gitlab.freedesktop.org``, and your runner isn't ready for that.

 The Docker image will need access to the LAVA instance.
 If it's on a public network it should be fine.
 If you're running the LAVA instance